NCI-GDC/gdc-mutation-indexer/README.md

 To get a better understanding of how to tweak/customize provisioning steps read the docs!
 Have fun testing.

+### Use Pycharm debug in Vagrant.

+You can use Pycharm debug tool with vagrant, but you need the professional version of Pycharm.

+1. Set the Vagrant Interpreter

+    * In Settings/Preferences > Project <project name> | Python Interpreter.
+Add new
+        Interpreter, select Vagrant, set 'Python interpreter path' to '/home/vagrant/venv/bin/python', Click 'OK'

+    * Set Path mappings: <project root> -> '/vagrant'

+2. Add new Run/Debug configurations

+    * Add new pytest configuration
+    * Set script path to <project>/tests (or any test file you want)
+    * Select the interpreter you just created, should looks like 'Remote Python 2.7.17 Vagrant VM ...'
+    * Set working directory to your project folder
+    * Set the following environment variables
+        ```
+        SPARK_HOME=/home/vagrant/spark-2.4.5-bin-hadoop2.7
+        PYTHONPATH=/home/vagrant/spark-2.4.5-bin-hadoop2.7/python/lib/py4j-0.10.7-src.zip:/home/vagrant/spark-2.4.5-bin-hadoop2.7/python/
+        PYSPARK_PYTHON=/home/vagrant/venv/bin/python
+        ```

+After the above steps, you can save your changes and click the run button to start your tests.

 ## Setup pre-commit hook to check for secrets